Research ( full-time, part-time)

 Full registration: £3500

-We’re an equally compelling option if you want to pursue an academic career, thanks to our international reputation and the comprehensive research training and development we provide.
-This includes modules in academic writing and publishing, compiling research bids, conference presentation, research methods and management, networking and team working.
+Thanks to our international reputation and the comprehensive research training and development we provide, we’re a compelling option if you want to pursue an academic career.
+Modules include academic writing and publishing, compiling research bids, conference presentation, research methods and management, networking and team working.

-If you're interested in finding out more about research study opportunities, please contact firstname.lastname@example.org
+If you're interested in finding out more about postgraduate research study opportunities, please contact firstname.lastname@example.org

 Please note we consider most candidates for PhD with progression from MPhil.
 If you want to apply for direct entry to the PhD route, you’ll also need to provide academic justification for this with your application.